carforyou/carforyou-components-pkg/README.md

 ## Release a new version

-New versions are released on the ci using semantic-release.
+New versions are released on the ci using semantic-release (dry-run).